ychen404/process_generator/README.md

 Parent and child 1 fork(), creating children 2.

 You now have four processes.
-Children 2 are changed to Round Robin scheduling policy
+Children 2 are changed to Round Robin scheduling policy.

 Finally, we fork() again.
 You now have eight processes.
 And we change the newly fork() children scheduling policy to Batch.